-This Website is for the True Boxing Fan interested ion both current events as well as Boxing’s rich history and assortment of the most colorful characters who ever lived!!
+This Website is for the True Boxing Fan interested in both current events as well as Boxing’s rich history and assortment of the most colorful sporting and entertainment characters who ever lived!!

 Included are pages highlighting up to date Press Releases featuring news on upcoming fights, Inside Ringside column featuring a travelogue of the boxing world by Frank Bartolini and Overseas Boxing Matches by Per-Ake Persson inside, as well as various and numerous Stories featuring the USA Boxing News Bare Knuckle Corner. and historical and rare photographs of Fighters’ Training and Fight Gallery, and film clips of the greatest boxing movies ever on film on the Best All-Time Boxing Movies page, plus many more exciting and one-of-a-kind pages and features!!